mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2017/2017-12-30-indian-style-tomato-soup-with-turmeric/index.md

 ---
-title: "Indian-style Tomato Soup with Turmeric"
+blog: shalveena.com
+categories:
+- recipes
+coverImage: img_3347.jpg
 date: "2017-12-30"
-categories:
-  - "recipes"
 tags:
-  - "food-for-sick-days"
+- food-for-sick-days
-  - "indian-food"
+- indian-food
-  - "soups"
+- soups
-  - "tomato-soup"
+- tomato-soup
-  - "vegan-recipes"
+- vegan-recipes
-coverImage: "img_3347.jpg"
+title: Indian-style Tomato Soup with Turmeric
 ---

 Today was an unusually cold day for the Australian summer and, after going for a walk in the morning, I felt that particular feeling which announces the coming of the sore throat.
 Thankfully an Epiphany came to me presently: **I need tomato soup**.